 Armstrong applied to become an astronaut and in September of 1962 he was selected for the NASA Astronaut Corps.
 He had to go through a series of harsh physical tests, but he passed and was soon part of the "new nine", or second group of nine NASA astronauts.

 The Gemini 8

 Armstrong's first trip into space was aboard the Gemini 8.
-He was the command pilot of the spaceship and piloted the first successful docking of two vehicles in space.
-The mission was cut short, however, when the spaceships began to roll.
+He was the command pilot of the space capsule and piloted the first successful docking of two vehicles in space.
+The mission was cut short, however, when the capsules began to roll.

 Apollo 11 and Walking on the Moon

 On December 23, 1968 Neil was offered the command of the Apollo 11.
 This would be the first manned landing on the Moon.
 This was an exciting time for the entire country.
 The United States was in a race with the Soviet Union to put the first man on the Moon.
 If the flight was successful, Armstrong would be that man.